ncsa/ameriflux-pipeline/README.md

 3. Set necessary parameters
 - This can be done by creating .env file under ameriflux_pipeline directory, or directly change the values in config.py
 - Please give the full path to all input and output file location.
+- There is a GUI application for this.
+Run enveditor.py by typing `python enveditor.py` in command prompt.
 - Example .env file
 ```
 INPUT_MET=/Users/xxx/ameriflux-pipeline/ameriflux_pipeline/data/master_met/input/FLUXSB_EC_JanMar2021.csv